Nikolay and Medea Figner: Nikolay Figner

 Nikolay Nikolayevich Figner was born in Nikiforovka, near Kazan, on 9/21 February 1857.
 He was a brother of the famous "People's Will" revolutionary, Vera Figner (1852–1942).
 He joined the Russian Navy as a midshipman, and rose to the rank of lieutenant, retiring in 1881 to study voice with Vassily Samus, I. P. Pryanishnikova and Camille Everardi at the Saint Petersburg Conservatory.

 Figner then travelled to Italy, where he made his debut at Naples in Gounod's Philémon et Baucis in 1882.
 He sang at the San Carlo Theatre and appeared at other Italian venues for a number of years.
 While in Italy, Figner took the opportunity to study with the prominent singing teacher Francesco Lamperti and also received instruction from E. de Roxas.
 Figner performed, too, in Madrid, Bucharest and London (at the Royal Opera House, Covent Garden).
 He travelled to South America as well during this period.
 On 4 November 1886, in Turin, he sang the principal tenor role in the world premiere of the revised version of Alfredo Catalani's Edmea; this was also the occasion of Arturo Toscanini's first appearance as a conductor in Italy after his initial triumph in South America.
 During his travels, he sang roles such as Arnold in Rossini's William Tell, the Duke in Verdi's Rigoletto, and Carlo in Donizetti's Linda di Chamounix.
 He also happened to appear on stage with Medea Mei in a production of Donizetti's La favorite; they formed a liaison, and he brought her back to Russia in 1887.
 Two years later, they wed.
 Figner soon established himself as the leading tenor at the Mariinsky Theatre, retaining this status until 1903.

 Other Russian composers whose operas he sang were Alexander Borodin (Vladimir in Prince Igor), Alexander Dargomyzhsky (the Prince in Rusalka), and Anton Rubinstein (Sinodal in The Demon).
-A good-looking man, he projected a memorable stage presence and sang with sensitivity and style.